CodecoolGlobal/workbook-petproject/README.md

 # Workbook - Pet project (7th TW week)
 ##Web page that helps to study for PA
 ####Idea
 Create a web page that helps to study the questions form the interview work book.
-It will have two basic feature: 1. __Notebook Feature__: when you can save your answers to questions.
+It will have two basic features: 1. __Notebook Feature__: User can save answers to questions to database.
 2. __The Test Feature__: user get a random question, and after answering it, the original answer will be shown that was previously saved in the notebook feature.
-In both features user is able to choose from categories and sub subjects.
+In both features user is able to choose from categories.
 ####Database
 Tables:
 1. Module - table